skorokithakis/catt/README.md

     pipx install catt

-Or with pip, but that\'s not as good:
+Or with pip, but that's not as good:

     pip3 install catt